Qasim-Hassan/Utils/README.md

 ## Core Features

-1. Support 4 mainstream AI Agents to communicate with each other.
+1. Supports mainstream AI Agents to communicate with each other.
 2. Uses **UUID API KEY auth** for agents.
-3.
+3. Securely conveys only the necessary data